rosmerhyh/UR3_Admittance_Control/README.md

-# 🤖 Admittance-Based Control and Disturbance Robot (UR3)
+# 🤖 Admittance Control for Reducing Human Physical Effort in Robot Programming through Motion Guidance

 This project contains Python scripts developed for experimental validation of admittance-based control strategies using a Universal Robots UR3 collaborative robotic arm.
 The main objective is to reduce the physical effort required by a human operator during the programming of linear robot trajectories through physical guidance.